Kotak e-Term Plan

 Our representative will get in touch with you at the earliest.

-You work hard every day to live your life in luxury, but with your current plans and lifestyle choices you make, you should also consider how you can enjoy your life when you no longer have a disposable income to enjoy your retirement.
+You work hard every day to live your life in luxury, but with the current plans and lifestyle choices you make, you should also consider how you can enjoy your life when you no longer have a disposable income to enjoy your retirement.
 Typically, the retirement age is 60 years; however, you can or may want to take voluntary retirement whenever you wish to.
 To prepare for retirement, it is suggested that you start planning early and invest in post-retirement plans, tools of investment that help create a retirement fund and give returns in the form of regular income once you retire.
+This is where the different types of retirement plans come into play.

 The types of retirement plans are as follows: